-Bill Paxton was approached to play the diner chef so he could appear in the second 'Predator', 'Alien' and 'AvP' film in each series.
+Bill Paxton was approached to play the diner chef, so he could appear in the second "Predator", "Alien", and "AVP" film in each franchise.
 However, scheduling conflicts prevented him from making an appearance.

-In the original script, the Pred-Alien was to have died when the Predator ship crashed which occurred on page 3 or 4 of the script.
-It was re-written to incorporate the creature into the movie and make it the main villain as the studio was very impressed by the concept.
+In the original script, the Predalien was to have died, when the Predator ship crashed, which occurred on page three or four of the script.
+It was re-written to incorporate the creature into the movie, and make it the main antagonist, as the studio was very impressed by the concept.

 The Predator was nicknamed "Wolf" by the filmmakers, after the character Winston Wolfe in Pulp Fiction (1994).
 His role in the film, like Wolfe's, is described as that of a "cleaner" - one who covers up assassinations, accidents, and other messy situations.

-The Predalien was nicknamed "Chet" on set and in the script.
-This was to avoid early spoilers about the nature of the creature (i.e. it being a hybrid between the Alien and Predator).
-The name "Chet" was a reference to the obnoxious brother from the movie Weird Science (1985) (who was played by Bill Paxton).
+The Predalien was nicknamed "Chet" on-set, and in the script.
+This was to avoid early spoilers about the nature of the creature (it being a hybrid between the Alien and Predator).
+The name "Chet" was a reference to the obnoxious brother from Weird Science (1985) (who was played by Bill Paxton).

-A voice artist was brought in to perform various Predator noises after the directors realized that audio samples and tapes containing the original sound effects had been either destroyed or of poor quality.
+A voice artist was brought in to perform various Predator noises, after the directors realized that audio samples and tapes containing the original sound effects had been either destroyed, or were of poor quality.

-According to the DVD commentary, effects artists Alec Gillis and Tom Woodruff Jr. mention that they originally had an effects sequence that would've shown us the Predator actually skinning the body of Deputy Ray Adams.
-But the idea was dropped when Fox Studios that is was deemed "too horrific."
+According to the DVD commentary, Effects Artists Alec Gillis and Tom Woodruff, Jr. mention that they originally had an effects sequence, that would've shown the Predator skinning Deputy Ray Adams.
+But the idea was dropped, when 20th Century Fox deemed it "too horrific."

-Several sounds are intentionally recycled from previous 'Alien' and 'Predator' movies as tribute to those films.
-These include (but are not limited to): actual Predator (like growls and tracking sounds from the helmet) and Alien noises (like hissing and screeching); the beeping of the motion tracker from Aliens (1986), used in this movie during the opening credits, and as the sound made on the tracking screen showing the bomber heading towards its target; and the computers around Col. Stevens make the same sounds as the Mother computer from Alien (1979).
-The only original sound that could not be reused was the Predator's characteristic chirruping sound, which was recreated specifically for this movie.
+Several sounds are intentionally recycled from previous "Alien" and "Predator" movies as tribute to those films.
+These include, but are not limited to: actual Predator (like growls and tracking sounds from the helmet) and Alien noises (like hissing and screeching); the beeping of the motion tracker from Aliens (1986), used in this movie during the opening credits, and as the sound made on the tracking screen showing the bomber heading towards its target; and the computers around Colonel Stevens make the same sounds as the Mother computer from Alien (1979).
+The only original sound that could not be re-used, was the Predator's characteristic chirruping sound, which was recreated specifically for this movie.